galaxyproject/pulsar/docs/source/upgrading.rst

 Upgrading from the LWR
 ----------------------

-Pulsar was born out of the previously, poorly named project the ``LWR``.
+Pulsar was born out of the poorly named `LWR
+<https://bitbucket.org/jmchilton/lwr>`_ developed for the `Galaxy-P
+<https://usegalaxyp.org/>`_ project.
+This section outlines broadly how
+to upgrade from an LWR server to a Pulsar one.

 The tenative plan is to allow Galaxy to support both targets for sometime - but at some point LWR servers should be upgraded to the Pulsar servers.

 Rough plan: